silentFred/praating-ai/README.md

 ## Troubleshooting

 ### No GPU acceleration
-Make sure CUDA libraries are loaded via `run.sh`.
-Running `python dictate.py` directly may not find them.
+Make sure CUDA libraries are loaded.
+Use `./run.sh` or set `LD_LIBRARY_PATH` to include the nvidia cudnn/cublas lib directories.

 ### Text not appearing
-- Ensure xdotool is installed
+- Ensure xdotool is installed: `sudo apt install xdotool`
-- Check you're using X11 (not Wayland): `echo $XDG_SESSION_TYPE`
+- Check you're using X11: `echo $XDG_SESSION_TYPE`
 - For Wayland, you'd need to use `ydotool` or `wtype` instead

 ### Wrong mouse button
-Use the detection snippet above to find your button, then update `MOUSE_BUTTON` in `dictate.py`.
+Use the detection snippet above to find your button, then update `mouse_button` in your config.